Complete Costa Rica - Birding in Paradise

-We will have a full day birding Carara National Park, home to a wide assortment of special birds, such as Scarlet Macaw, Northern Royal Flycatcher, White-whiskered Puffbird, Streak-chested Antpitta, Chestnut-backed Antbird, Red-capped Manakin, Blue-crowned Manakin, Great Tinamou, Sunbittern, Masked Tityra as well as regional endemics like Orange-collared Manakin and Baird’s Trogon.
-There are plenty of great birds in and around the park, and we’re bound to have a large list of species at the end of the day.
+We will have a full day birding Carara National Park, home to a wide assortment of special birds, such as Scarlet Macaw, Northern Royal Flycatcher, White-whiskered Puffbird, Streak-chested Antpitta, Chestnut-backed Antbird, Red-capped and Blue-crowned Manakin, Great Tinamou, Sunbittern, Masked Tityra as well as regional endemics like Orange-collared Manakin and Baird’s Trogon.
+There are plenty of great birds in and around the park, and we’re bound to have a large list of species by the end of the day.

 Overnight: Hotel Villa Lapas, Tárcoles

 Day 4.
 Tárcoles area, travel to Esquinas Rainforest Lodge